kelp-chip/webpack-babel-practice/README.md

 9) And that's it!
 To start up the app, run "npm run build" in one terminal and "npm start" in another.
 Visit localhost:3030 to view your page.

+10) *Optional - if you plan to create a git repo make sure to create a .gitignore file that contains node_modules and dist folders

 -----------------------------------------------------------------------------------------------------------------------------------------------